petersonben50/HellsCanyon/code/binning/binning_workflow.md

 I inspected this tree in R: `code/binning/metabolism/dsr_tree.R`.
 Both of the dsrA genes we identified are reductive *dsrA* sequences.
 We'll just leave this as is in the spreadsheet then.

+*Notes on metabolic assignment*

+Finally, I went through my metabolic gene data and manually assigned potential metabolic functions for each of the bins.
+R script to aggregate the information is here: `code/binning/metabolism/metabolism_summary.R`.
+Saved it out here: `dataEdited/binning/metabolism/metabolic_summary.csv`.
+I then saved this as a xlsx file and manually edited that one.
+First I made a manual taxonomy column to make this easier to follow.
+Then I went through what my workflow pulled out an assigned a metabolic function to each of these.
+Notes are included in the sheet.